fbpx

 The Foundation

-• On May 18, 2018, the N.C.
-Marine & Estuary Foundation (NCMEF) is founded and permitted to accept tax-deductible contributions from other nonprofits, charities, corporations, and individuals that support needed solutions for North Carolina’s coastal resources.
+On May 18, 2018, the North Carolina Marine & Estuary Foundation was founded and permitted to accept tax-deductible contributions from other nonprofits, charities, corporations, and individuals supporting to support its mission: build world-class fisheries and thriving economies.

 2018